-FSCD serves children with food allergies.
-To reduce the risk of accidental exposure, parents are not permitted to send or bring any food items to centers.
-Birthdays will be celebrated collectively once a month, please contact your child's teacher to arrange the activity.
+FSCD serves children with food related allergies.
+To reduce the risk of accidental exposure, parents are not permitted to send or bring any food items to centers unless prior approval is given.
+Please consult with your Center Manager for details and inquiries.